SPVLoc: Semantic Panoramic Viewport Matching for 6D Camera Localization in Unseen Environments: Related Work

 \nparagraph{Relative Pose Regression.} Relative pose regression (RPR) aims at estimating the relative motion between a query image and reference images with known poses.
 These frameworks, relying on image comparisons, often enhance generalizability.
 Typically, they directly utilize localized examples at inference time \cite{Ding2019}.

 Retrieval-based methods like NetVLAD \cite{Arandjelovic2016} and DenseVLAD \cite{Torii2015} start by identifying the most similar images in a database, providing a starting point for RPR.
-PixLoc \cite{Sarlin2021} predicts multiscale deep features for a direct alignment from the reference and the query image with a CNN and use geometric optimization for calculating the pose.
-Turkoglu et al.~\cite{Turkoglu2021} employ a GNN to re-localize cameras with respect to multiple frames.
+PixLoc \cite{Sarlin2021} predicts multiscale deep features for direct alignment of reference and query image with a CNN and uses geometric optimization for calculating the pose.
+Turkoglu \etal \cite{Turkoglu2021} employ a GNN to re-localize cameras with respect to multiple frames.
 A graph links the query image to training counterparts, and a GNN refines representations for a consistent camera pose estimate.
-Our method shares similarities with \cite{Turkoglu2021} but goes further by addressing the domain gap between simplified synthetic and real data and incorporating multimodal matching between panoramic reference and perspective query images.
+Our method shares similarities with \cite{Turkoglu2021} but goes further by addressing the domain gap between simplified synthetic and real data, and by incorporating multimodal matching between panoramic reference and perspective query images.

 \nparagraph{Perspective-to-Panorama Matching.} Matching between perspective query and panoramic reference images is a crucial aspect of localization, yet it has received limited attention in the literature.
 Most systems avoid multimodal matching and instead either match perspective crops to perspective querys \cite{Arandjelovic2016, Torii2015} or panoramic to panoramic images \cite{Zhang2021}.